 One could put all three panels on one mobile-trailer which can be easily turned to track the sun, or three separate smaller ones.
 Both have their merits, depending on circumstances.

-Turning just one trailer obviously is simpler, but the construction needs to be a lot heavier.
+Turning just one trailer obviously would be simpler, but the construction needs to be a lot heavier.

-Mobile solar panels produce up to 60% more energy.
+Mobile solar panels produce up to 60 percent more energy.
 By changing the angle of the panel one can retain maximum exposure to radiation both in summer and winter, and early morning or afternoon, or at midday.

-I have used the deckchair principle enabling me to make the panels steeper for early and late in the day, but able to lay them flat around noon in summer when the sun is directly overhead.
+I have used the deckchair-principle enabling me to make the panels steeper for early and late in the day, but able to lay them flat around noon in summer when the sun is directly overhead; in summer that is.

 Having a number of stops, one can select the correct orientation according to the position of the sun.

 The area around my home has trees and various walls so three individual mobile carts is more practical.
 Turning them is not arduous, but care has to be taken not to unplug the cabling.

-It takes just a few minutes, three times a day; one could do it every hour if you had the time, or if suddenly in need of extra energy when the good wife wants to turn the oven on.
+It takes just a few minutes, three-times a day; one could do it every hour if you had the energy, or if suddenly in need of extra electricity when the good wife wants to turn the oven on.

 In the early morning and late afternoon, when the sun is just above the horizon, assuming there is minimal shading from trees and other buildings, the mobile solar panels need to be almost vertical.

 In this situation they are vulnerable to strong winds, so a protective chain is necessary.
-It's always advisable to drop the panels during inclement weather to prevent damage.
+It is always advisable to drop the panels during inclement weather to prevent damage.

 On the other hand, during a hailstorm you would want them as steeply oriented as possible.